Cherreads

 "Then how about I be your first friend?"

-The casual dismissal of concerns that had haunted Raven her entire life had been stunning.
+The casual dismissal of concerns that had haunted Raven her entire life had been absolutely stunning.
 She'd gaped at him, unable to process that someone—especially someone from a powerful family who had every reason to care about reputation and bloodline purity—could be so matter-of-fact about it.

 "Yes," she'd whispered.
 "I'd like to be friends."

 Raven had stared at that outstretched hand for a long moment.
-Then, slowly, hardly daring to believe this was real, she'd reached out and taken it.
+Then, slowly, hardly daring to believe this was actually real, she'd reached out and taken it.

 She'd felt hope.